Child Protective Services Social Worker

 • Personal and professional integrity

-• Self-directive, innovative, and able to exercise sound judgment
+• Self-directive, innovative and able to exercise sound judgment

-• Deal with sensitivity to the needs of people with different cultural, environmental, and social backgrounds
+• Deal with sensitivity to the needs of people with different cultural, environmental and social backgrounds

 • Analyze data, problem solve, and make logical decisions

-• Input, access, and analyze data using a computer terminal
+• Input, access and analyze data using a computer terminal

 Language Ability and Interpersonal Communication

 Ability to analyze data and information using established criteria in order to determine consequences and to identify and select alternatives.
 Ability to compare, count, differentiate, measure, copy, record, and transcribe data and information.
-Ability to classify, compute, tabulate, and categorize data.
-Ability to advise and provide interpretation regarding the application of policies, procedures, and standards to specific situations.
+Ability to classify, computes, tabulates, and categorizes data.

-Ability to coordinate eyes, hands, feet, and limbs in performing movements requiring moderate skill, such as typing.
+Ability to coordinate eyes, hands, feet and limbs in performing movements requiring moderate skill, such as typing.
 Ability to sustain prolonged visual concentration.

-This description has been prepared to assist in evaluating responsibilities, duties, and skills of the position.
+This description has been prepared to assist in evaluating responsibilities, duties and skills of the position.
 The duties listed above are intended as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.
 The job description does not constitute an employment agreement between the County and employee and is subject to change by the County as the needs of the County and the requirements of the position change.

 Formal application, rating or education and experience; oral interview and reference check.
 A state background check is required.